ankowals/saf/README.md

 	a way to write simmple step defs (for example usage of try-catch blocks is ugly) a way to manage templates

-	a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon
+	a way to integrate with configuration management tool can be a nice addon (like Puppet, Ansible or Chef) a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon